• Skip to main content

 Corn Sensitivity Food Guide

-If you have a corn allergy or sensitivity and you need to avoid corn, one thing you HAVE to do is read the ingredients list on EVERYTHING you eat.
+⚠️Spoiler alert for today’s post: If you have a corn allergy or sensitivity and need to avoid corn, you have to read the ingredients list on everything you eat.
+Corn is everywhere!

-The hardest thing about finding corn on an ingredients list is that it is not always listed as simply as ‘corn’ – in fact, corn can be listed under many different names.
+The hardest thing about finding corn on an ingredients list is that it is not always listed simply as ‘corn’ – corn can be listed under many different names.

-Upon removing these foods, these patients feel much better.
-Here is what is really important to understand: because corn is found in so many products, under a wide variety of names, it is very easy to ingest corn without knowing.
+- Here’s what’s really important to understand: because corn is found in so many products under a wide variety of names, it is very easy to ingest corn without knowing.

 Acetic acid